 Binaryen's README mentions that block input values are represented in the IR by

-subexpressions for catch
+pop subexpressions for catch blocks and not

 supported for the others.
 It is not mentionned that code using block input